Hello and Welcome to Mandalasbotanical.com!

 This website is an offering of my botanical mandalas to you.
 When I posted these photographs of the mandalas on social media, people urged me to make a book, greeting cards, and prints.
 So I did.
 You can buy them here, and also subscribe to my blog, which features my daily offering.
 How did this all happen, in the midst of a global pandemic?
 Welcome again to mandalasbotanical.com!

 My first show was virtual at the Dance Palace Cultural and Community Center in Point Reyes Station, California.
 Their Art Committee was experimenting with a new way to highlight local artists since the pandemic had closed down the gallery in the lobby.
 It proved to be a great experience.
 I got to show a group of photos, and talk about my process of making them to a Zoom audience of 60 people.
 You can watch it here: YouTube video.
-A group show will take place in April 2021 at Toby’s Gallery in Point Reyes Station.
-I’ll be joined by Max Lesser, my son, who’ll be showing recent oils and watercolors, and Laurie Curtis exhibiting her Maiolica pottery.
+A group show took place in April 2021 at Toby’s Gallery in Point Reyes Station.
+I was joined by Max Lesser, my son, showing recent oils and watercolors, and Laurie Curtis exhibiting her Maiolica pottery.

 I started with a table, an iPhone camera, clippers, tweezers, a paintbrush, and a garden full of flowers.
 I’ve taken over my husband’s studio workshop with his blessing.
 There are bowls, woven willow, and green plastic baskets, recycled jars, egg cartons, all filled with my materials: bark, seed pods, dried flowers and berries, sticks, and many kinds of leaves.
 People have sent me cymbidium orchids from Hawaii and dried plants from a hike in the Santa Monica Mountains to incorporate into my work.
 They’ve invited me into their gardens to forage.